-- or answering questions or doubts concerning the applicability of statutory provisions, rules, or orders over which the Board has authority.
+6.1.
+PURPOSE AND USE.
+A declaratory order is a means of resolving a controversy or answering questions or doubts concerning the applicability of statutory provisions, rules, or orders over which the Board has authority.
 A petition for declaratory order may be used only to resolve questions or doubts as to how the statutes, rules or orders may apply to the petitioner's particular circumstances.
 A declaratory order is not the appropriate means of determining the conduct of another person or for obtaining a policy statement of general applicability from a Board.
-A petition or declaratory order must describe the potential impact of statutes, rules or orders upon the petitioner's interest. - 6.2.
+A petition or declaratory order must describe the potential impact of statutes, rules or orders upon the petitioner's interest.

+6.2.
 PETITION.
-The process to obtain a declaratory order is begun by filing with the Board a petition that provides the following information: - 6.2.1.
-The caption shall read: Petition for Declaratory Order Before the Arkansas Auctioneers Licensing Board. - 6.2.2.
-The name, address, telephone number and facsimile number of the petitioner. - 6.2.3.
+The process to obtain a declaratory order is begun by filing with the Board a petition that provides the following information:

+6.2.1.
+The caption shall read: Petition for Declaratory Order Before the Arkansas Auctioneers Licensing Board.

+6.2.2.
+The name, address, telephone number and facsimile number of the petitioner.

+6.2.3.
 The name, address, telephone number, and facsimile number of the attorney of the petitioner.

-- 6.2.4.
-The statutory provision(s), Board rule(s), or Board order(s) on which the declaratory order is sought. - 6.2.5.
-A description of how the statute, rules, or orders may substantially affect the petitioner and the petitioner's particular set of circumstances, and the question or issue on which petitioner seeks a declaratory order. - 6.2.6.
-The signature of the petitioner or petitioner's attorney. - 6.2.7.
-The date. - 6.2.8.
+6.2.4.
+The statutory provision(s), Board rule(s), or Board order(s) on which the declaratory order is sought.

+6.2.5.
+A description of how the statute, rules, or orders may substantially affect the petitioner and the petitioner's particular set of circumstances, and the question or issue on which petitioner seeks a declaratory order.

+6.2.6.
+The signature of the petitioner or petitioner's attorney.

+6.2.7.
+The date.

+6.2.8.
 A request for a formal hearing, if desired.